The definitive guide to CRM for venture capital

 Relationship and network management

-In addition to managing your deal flow pipeline, a CRM designed for VCs must take into account the relationship-driven nature of deal-making.
+In addition to managing your deal flow pipeline, a CRM designed for VCs must take into account the relationship-driven nature of dealmaking.
 The thousands of companies, names, email addresses, and phone numbers that connect you to individuals in your network are currency for your team.

 People data management

 A venture capital CRM goes beyond storing contact records mapped to accounts and turns them into a network asset that makes it easier to use the data you have to take action.
-Automated data entry and enriched data sets provide greater context around existing connections, and syncing this data across the team opens the door for new relationships, connections, and, eventually, opportunities.
+Automated data entry and enriched data sets provide greater context around existing connections, and syncing this data across the team opens the door for new connections, relationships, and, eventually, opportunities.

 And contact information is not the only aspect of people management.
-A VC’s CRM software should provide as much context as possible and include a wide range of data relevant to an individual including:
+A VC’s CRM software should provide as much context as possible and include a wide range of data relevant to an individual, including:

-• Any meetings your team has had with that contact
+• Any meetings your team has had with that contact.

-• Last date of contact
+• Last date of contact.

-• Related companies
+• Related companies.

-• Related opportunities
+• Related opportunities.

 Organization data management

-When you find a potential investment opportunity there are countless variables that affect whether or not you choose to invest.
+When you find a potential investment opportunity, there are countless variables that affect whether or not you choose to invest.
 On one hand, your ability to work well with the founders of a company is a cornerstone of an investment, but you’ll also need to track all of the information relevant to the company itself.

 With a CRM, you can easily tie all relevant contacts back to a single organization while also tracking all of the intelligence about that current or potential investment target at the organization level.
 A venture capital CRM should work with your team to improve your existing organization-level data in the same way it does with people.
 Organization-level information can include:

-• Current funding round
+• Current funding round.

-• Revenue
+• Revenue.

-• Total employees
+• Total employees.

-• Industry
+• Industry.

-• Founding year
+• Founding year.

-• Source of introduction to the company
+• Source of introduction to the company.

-• Contacts at the organization or otherwise related to it
+• Contacts at the organization or otherwise related to it.

-• Opportunities with the organization
+• Opportunities with the organization.

 Even if you’ve previously passed on the organization, retaining a consistent record in your CRM means that if you revisit the deal later, there is a thorough record of your contact history with the company.
-A note, for example, may reveal that you passed because the founders did not have industry experience.

-A few months later, as they’re approaching their Series C, they’ve brought on an industry expert as their COO and their team is continuing to grow.
-Now you can get ahead of the competition because you already have an inroad, and you have a record of all of their relevant information and your history with them.
+For example, a note or meeting transcript may reveal that you passed on a deal because the founders did not have industry experience.
+A few months later, as they approached Series C, they brought on an industry expert as their COO and their team continued to grow.
+Now, you can get ahead of the competition because you already have an inroad and a record of all of their relevant information and your history with the company.

 Managing people and organizations in a single place removes communication barriers and eliminates the chance of overlapping work with your team by providing real-time updates and context.
-But what is the point of that data if you aren’t leveraging it to meet your business goals?
-Let’s dive into how you can utilize your CRM to drive success.
+But what is the point of that data if you aren’t using it to meet your business goals?

 Key requirements for successful CRM deployment